 Colour strength, also known as solid strength, is an important indicator of a pigment’s performance.
 The higher the strength, the lower the amount of pigment used and hence its economic value.
 The colour strength of Pigment Yellow 138, Pigment Yellow 139 and Pigment Yellow 180 is often cited as a problem and is usually measured in comparison with standard samples of similar pigments.

 For example, the colouring power of benzidine yellow is much higher than that of chrome yellow, even up to nine times that of chrome yellow.
 Chrome yellow, on the other hand, is 3-4 times higher than titanium yellow.
-As a concrete example, the colouring power of the sunlight-resistant yellow G is 100, compared with only 48 for the sunlight-resistant yellow 10 G. Such a comparison reflects the colouring effect of the different pigments.
+As a concrete example, the colouring power of the sunlight-resistant yellow G is 100, compared with only 48 for the sunlight-resistant yellow 10 G. Such a comparison reflects the colouring effect of the different pigment.

 Comparison With Standard Samples